schoeberl/risc-v-lab/README.md

  * Stalling on a data hazard is a possible option
    * Forwarding has higher performance
  * Start testing and integration at day 1

+### Pipeline Repetition

+ * See CAE slides

+## Organisation

+ * We will meet inf first week every day at 10:00
+ * Status presentation on Friday
+   * Two slides

 ## A Possible Work Plan